Aeronautica Imperialis - Faction Review - Orks

 aeronautica imperialis orks

 The Flak Platform has a weapon profile of [8/4/2 5+], with an effective altitude of 2.
-This ground defence is highly effective at Altitude 1 and 2 when firing upon aircraft at short range.
-Unfortunately, its effectiveness quickly disappears at longer ranges and higher altitudes.
+This ground defence is highly effective at Altitude 1 and 2 when targeting aircraft at short range.
+Unfortunately, its usefulness drops off quickly at longer ranges and higher altitudes.
+That said, it’s an excellent piece of ground defence, especially when positioned to fire on enemy aircraft attempting to land and drop off troops.

-The 'Eavy Flak Platform ground defence, is simply a large cannon that lobs explosive shells into the skies.
-It has an effective altitude of 4 and a weapon profile [2/2/1 4+ (6+)] that allows it to 'thud' away at any planes that come within its long range.
-As such, if you have the points spare, you can always find a use for this platform.
+The 'Eavy Flak Platform, by contrast, is simply a big cannon that lobs explosive shells into the skies.
+It has an effective altitude of 4 and a weapon profile of [2/2/1 4+ (6+)], which lets it steadily thud away at any aircraft that stray into its long range.
+If you’ve got the points spare, there’s almost always a good reason to include one of these somewhere in your defensive line.

 Building your own Ork Air Waaagh!

-If the mission requires the elimination of ground targets, then buy a couple of ‘bomber’ build Fighta Bommerz preferably with Big Bombs.
+If the mission requires the elimination of ground targets, I’ll bring along a couple of bomber-build Fighta Bommers, preferably with Big Bombs.
+They’re fast, well-armed, and pack a decent payload, perfect for hit-and-run bombing runs.

 Comments